RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 **This how-to will teach you how to do the following:**

 * Create a Tracker app and start editing in Mendix Studio (see section [3](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#3-creating-a-tracker-app-and-editing-in-mendix-studio))
+* Configure an action card on the Home page to open the parts list
-* Configure an action card and create a new page for displaying the parts list (see section [4](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#4-configuring-an-action-card-and-creating-a-new-page-for-parts-list))
+* Create a new page for displaying the parts list (see section [4](https://github.com/RaviBasagonda/mendix/blob/main/docs/content/create-your-own-tracker-app.md#4-configuring-an-action-card-and-creating-a-new-page-for-parts-list))
-* Configure the new page
+* Configure a new page
 * Create an entity and add part attributes.
 This entity with part attributes acts as a data source for the pages you create.
 * Create and configure buttons, pages, and microflows to add a new part, edit stock, and delete a part from the parts list
 * Create features such as search, sort, and filter for better user experience
-* Publish the Tracker app
+* Resolve errors, preview, and publish the Tracker app

 ## 2 Prerequisites